The Banana Splits in Hocus Pocus Park: Plot

 The Banana Splits are working as tour guides at Kings Island, but find no luck in getting any customers, until a girl named Susie approaches them to go on their tour.
-Meanwhile, a wicked witch wants to turn Susie into a witch like herself, so she uses a floating balloon to lure the girl into her (animated) world.
+Meanwhile, a witch wants to turn Susie into a witch like herself, so she uses a floating balloon to lure the girl into her (animated) world.

 When the balloon comes through a magic billboard and into the real world, Susie immediately chases after it around the park and into the billboard, with the Banana Splits going after her.
-Once Susie arrives, she gets captured by two inept wizards named Hocus and Pocus, who work for the Wicked Witch and trap her in a hat.
+Once Susie arrives, she gets captured by two inept wizards named Hocus and Pocus, who work for the Witch and trap her in a hat.
 The two learn about the Splits trying to find Susie, and attempt to stop them from their search, but end up failing every time mostly due to them arguing over which of them came up with the idea.
 Eventually, one of Hocus and Pocus' ideas get them trapped, and the Banana Splits find them and free them.
-Hocus and Pocus now have a change of heart and take the Splits to Susie's location, only to find that she has been kidnapped by the Wicked Witch and taken to her castle.
+Hocus and Pocus now have a change of heart and take the Splits to Susie's location, only to find that she has been kidnapped by the Witch and taken to her castle.

 Finally finding the Witch's castle, the Splits and the wizards try many different ways to get inside, and have one comical failure after another.
-After they finally they get in, the witch tells them that in order to save Susie, they have to face off against a knight, and gives them a suit of armor so one of them will be the knight, resulting in Fleegle and Bingo being the horse and Drooper being the knight. however, they become helpless upon discovering the knight is a robot on a giant mechanical horse, which chases the trio.
+After they finally they get in, the witch tells them that in order to save Susie, they have to face against a knight, and gives them a suit of armour so one of them will be the knight, resulting in Fleegle and Bingo being the horse and Drooper being the knight. however, they become helpless upon discovering the knight is a robot on a giant mechanical horse, which chases the trio.

 Eventually, Susie's able to outsmart the Witch, and makes the horse malfunction and throw the knight off of it, defeating it.
-Finally reuniting with Susie, the group uses the horse to escape and get back to the magic billboard, while they're unfortunately getting chased by the Wicked Witch.
+Finally reuniting with Susie, the group uses the horse to escape and get back to the magic billboard, while they're unfortunately getting chased by the Witch.
 The witch uses her magic to make a wall to block the billboard, but the group jumps over the wall while the horse and Witch crash into it.
 The Banana Splits and Susie return to their world, say farewell to Hocus and Pocus, and the Splits perform their scheduled concert at the amusement park, where they sing "Doin' the Banana Split."